iamsharduld/Systems-At-Scale/stackoverflow/README.md

 The boxes are configured to be optimized for different computational loads, like the tag engine and elastic indexing jobs.

 ### 6. Tag Engine
 A crucial component handling all tag matching outside of /search, enabling features like new navigation.
-A more detailed explanation is reserved for a dedicated post.

 ## Cache & Pub/Sub